Tom Burrell: Career

 Burrell was "the first black person to work in a Chicago advertising agency."
 After ten years of advancing, he and Emmett McBain opened their own agency, Burrell McBain Advertising.
 Part of Burrell's pitch was that "black people are not dark-skinned white people," referring to differences in music preferences and other cultural differences.
 Burrell bought out his partner in 1974 and renamed the agency Burrell Communications Group.
-McDonald's and Coca Cola were early clients.
+McDonald's and Coca-Cola were early clients.

 In 1999 he sold 49% of his firm to fund expansion, and subsequently stepped aside, becoming chairman emeritus of the agency; Burrell was later inducted into the American Advertising Federation Hall of Fame.
 He also authored two books, Brainwashed: Challenging the Myth of Black Inferiority and Brainwashed: Erasing the Myth of Black Inferiority.

 One post-retirement recognition of his professional accomplishments came in 2017 from The One Club.

 Personal

-He and his wife Madeleine Moore Burrell live in Chicago.
-Their daughter's name is Bonita Burrell.
+He and his wife Madeleine Moore Burrell live in Miami.
 Burrell has donated to and benefitted from Chicago Lighthouse for the Blind since being diagnosed with macular degeneration.